Harry Potter and

 And where does Harry go to school?
 Why the big old glorious castle that is Hogwarts.

-Other fans of home bleach kits are the Malfoys, who have that dark old history and allegiance to the Dark Lord.
+fans of home bleach kits are the Malfoys, who have that dark old history and allegiance to the Dark Lord.
+14 Orphans

 Poor old Jon Snow is an orphan whose parentage wasn't clear until after he accidentally got it on with his auntie.
 Less than ideal.